hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 >> source cd
 cd: func [
     "Changes the active directory path"
-    Ì†ΩÌ∏Éir [file! word! path!] {New active directory of relative path to the new one}
+    üòÉir [file! word! path!] {New active directory of relative path to the new one}
 ][
-    change-dir Ì†ΩÌ∏Éir
+    change-dir üòÉir
 ]
 ```